sourcegraph/handbook/content/product/index.md

 - Owner: Serina
 - [Working Document](https://docs.google.com/document/d/1dsJ_0aXyPTE-vUDR9fIwVYEq1UBYN-rtH75qtI91pdg/edit#)

-### Defining our known product scale
+### Defining our product maturity

-Customer Engineering needs is looking to better undrestand the known boundaries of our product to effectively interact with prospetive customers.
+Customer Engineering is looking to better undrestand the known boundaries of our product to effectively interact with prospetive customers.
 As a product team we are pulling together information of existing customer scale.
-This information combined with our product knowledge will help us proactively identify potential scale challenges.
+This information combined with our product knowledge will help us proactively set expectations.

 - Owner: Christina
 - [Working Document](https://docs.google.com/spreadsheets/d/101JXaau2EPvi322AOFmNeoeuXSJqlruD8gBBsHl1fmI/edit#gid=0)